-A very popular plant with Northwest Native Americans, Salmonberry forms an attractive upright shrub growing to about 6 ft. in height.
+A very popular plant in Northwest, Salmonberry forms an attractive upright shrub growing to about 6 ft. in height.
 Salmonberry features large, pink to red flowers and golden-yellow to reddish fruit that resembles a large raspberry.
 The berries are variable in quality, but are always liked by birds.
 The young shoots are also peeled and eaten fresh or boiled as a vegetable.

 Latin Name: Rubus spectabilis